IMPORT TARIFFS - LATEST NEWS & UPDATES

 As the name implies, though, this tax only impacts vehicles with poor MPG ratings.
 If a car has a combined fuel-economy rating of at least 22.5 miles per gallon, it will not be subject to the gas guzzler tax.

-Not detailed are costs like customs bonds, shipping fees, customs brokerage charges, and insurance; however, these are still costs worth mentioning.
+Not detailed are costs like customs bonds, shipping fees, customs brokerage charges, and freight insurance; however, these are still costs worth mentioning.

 3. Prepare the Proper Paperwork

-There are a number of documents that are required on all imports to the U.S., such as a bill of lading, Pro Forma Invoice and an Importer Security Filing (if shipping by sea).
+There are a number of documents that are required on all imports to the US, such as a bill of lading, Pro Forma Invoice and an Importer Security Filing (if shipping by sea).
 For a full list, check out our article on the documents needed for import and export.

 As for vehicle imports, we’ll break down some of the specific paperwork that applies, including: